The Lorna Young Foundation (LYF) is a UK registered charity that works towards the eradication of poverty. We do this by focussing on ETHICAL TRADING.

 We are passionate about ensuring that our development work respects and reflects the cultural sensitivities of the communities in which they are set.

 So, whether based in rural farming areas in the developing world or in deprived urban areas in the UK, our programmes are designed around the needs and aspirations of local people; on what THEY tell us that THEY need.

 The LYF was set up in 2003 in memory of the late Lorna Young, a pioneer of fair trade in the UK, see Our Mission, Values and Lorna.
 The LYF shares Lorna’s belief that farmers in developing countries can lift themselves out of poverty – they just need help to gain better commercial knowledge and access to markets.

 We are an unusual charity.
-We take the approach of listening to the needs of communities and working to match them with the interests and concerns of those at the opposite end of the supply chain.
-Our Board and Executive, our Partners and our Supporters comprise some of the most respected and visionary individuals and organisations within the ethical trading sector, see Our Board and Team.
+Our Board and Executive, our partners and our supporters comprise some of the most respected and visionary individuals and organisations within the ethical trading sector, see Our Board and Team.